Need a library card?

 You can also get a Boston Public Library eCard, no library visit necessary.
 This will provide you with even more access to eResources through the BPL – available to all Massachusetts residents and workers online.

-Newbury residents may obtain a library card by presenting proof of residency (license, utility or tax bill) and a picture ID.
-Children under age 14 must be accompanied by a parent or legal guardian with acceptable identification to sign their application.
-Children age 14 and over must have acceptable identification (school ID, license) or be accompanied by a parent or legal guardian with acceptable identification.
+Newbury residents may obtain a library card by presenting a photo ID and, as needed, proof of residency (license, utility bill, mail, etc.) Children under age 12 must be accompanied by a parent or legal guardian with acceptable identification to sign their application.
+Children age 12 and over must show proof of residency (school ID, copy of report card, mail, etc.) or be accompanied by a parent or legal guardian with acceptable identification.

 What Can You Do With Your Library Card?